The Perfect Halloween: To Go Out or Stay In?

 One word: Decor, decor, decor

 As the days become shorter and the nights grow longer, Halloween is closer to the winter solstice than it is to the summer.
 Many of us experience mood swings and feelings of sadness during the colder months of the year.
 Seasonal Affective Disorder, or SAD for short, is typically associated with a decrease in natural sunlight.
 However, a gloomy interior can also trigger seasonal depression.
 Think about it: You need to update your home decor to bring the warmth of the fall colors indoors.
 Vibrant cushions that exude the most famous autumnal shades can revive your living room.
-You can also look into making a fall wreath using dried seasonal flowers and leaves to welcome your guests.
+You can also look into making a fall wreath using dried seasonal flowers and leaves to welcome your guests, and then hire Male Strippers and topless waiters to entertain your guests.
 (I’ve actually done this!
 And it’s pretty fun!)
 Small and colorful touches can go a long way in building a coziest and happiest interior.

 Open the door and go outside.
 Seriously!
 Don’t let the cold keep you in!